Connect with Our Authors & Books

 Get it wherever great books are sold

-As part of their optimistic Morgan heritage, the siblings strive to grow Foghorn Press with no capital, 100-hour work weeks, cheap beer, mandatory belly laughs, and no book publishing experience.
-They assemble a cast of preposterous authors and resistant staff while surviving a drunken ex-husband, a con artist, calculating distributors, terrible cash flow, and their own differing aspirations.
+As part of their optimistic Morgan heritage, the siblings strive to grow Foghorn Press with no capital, 100-hour work weeks, cheap beer, irrepressible belly laughs, and no book publishing experience.
+They assemble a cast of preposterous authors and resistant staff while surviving a drunken ex-husband, a con artist, calculating distributors, a fleet of good ol’ boys, terrible cash flow, and their own differing aspirations.
+Books are brought to market and miraculously sell from their offices in the Boiler Room.
+Foghorn is soon a resounding success with sales, media, acclaim.
+But in the end, there are costs, to relationships, to family, and maybe even to the truth.

 Foghorn Mockup